alexandrechevalier1/WorkshopBash/README.md

 # Step 2 : Handling file
 (10 min)

-Create a bash script named "Step2.sh" that :
+Create a bash script named "step2.sh" that :
 - create a file named "test"
 - insert "Hello World" in the file "test"
-- print the content of "test"
+- print the content of this file

 The output should be:
 ```bash